The Fermat-Torricelli Problem and Weiszfeld's Algorithm in the Light of Convex Analysis: Weiszfeld's Algorithm

-Proposition \ref{lm2} allows us to simplify the proof of the following result in \cite[Subsection 3.2]{k}. \begin{Proposition} Suppose that $a_k$ is not the optimal solution.
-Then there exists $\delta>0$ such that $0<\|x-a_k\|\leq \delta$ implies that there exists a positive integer $s$ with
+which can be equivalently rewritten as $\|R_j\|\le 1$. $\h$ The obtained result allows us to significantly simplify the proof of the next proposition taken from \cite[Subsection~3.2]{k}.

+\begin{Proposition} Suppose that the vertex $a_j$ is not the optimal solution to \eqref{ft}.
+Then there is a number $\delta>0$ such that the condition $0<\|x-a_j\|\le\delta$ yields the existence of a positive integer $q$ for which we have the estimates